CompBio-BO/Bivalvia_TEs/README.md

 # Bivalvia_LINEs
-Collection of manually curated LINE consensus sequences extracted from bivalve genomes
+Collection of manually curated LINE consensus sequences extracted from bivalve genomes and that likely corrrespond to families that mantain tranposition ability.

 ### Format: